 What Zodiac Sign is the Chariot?

 The Chariot aligns with the zodiac sign of Cancer.
-The impressive armor is the shell of the crab, protecting the sensitive inner world, and the sign’s symbol can be seen on the belt.
+The impressive armor is the shell of the crab, protecting the sensitive inner world, while the sign’s symbol can be seen on his belt.

 Cancer’s element is Water.
-Under the Chariot’s influence, Cancerians appear as the brave warriors of love.
+Under the Chariot’s influence, Cancerians appear as brave warriors of love.
 Defensive and emotional, yet savvy and full of surprises and secrets, their sign is ruled by the Moon, affecting their diverse moods with each passing phase.

 - What’s the difference between the Major and Minor Arcana?